sohailburki1/sohailburki1/README.md

-I'm Mr.Robot, a passionate cybersecurity enthusiast and ethical hacker with a strong focus on red teaming and offensive security.
+I'm Muhammad Sohail, a passionate cybersecurity enthusiast and ethical hacker with a strong focus on red teaming and offensive security.
 I love diving deep into Capture the Flag (CTF) challenges, creating advanced scripts, and exploring vulnerabilities.
 Currently pursuing a degree in Computer Science, I share my journey and knowledge through technical write-ups and blog posts on Medium.

 <img src="https://tryhackme-badges.s3.amazonaws.com/sohailburki1.png" alt="TryHackMe Account" />